 Am I a Candidate for Teeth Whitening?

-Schedule a consultation with Dr. French and she will find the best whitening option for you.
-Dr. French examines the gum and tooth structures to see if there are any underlying problems such as gum disease or dental infections.
+Schedule a consultation with Dr. French; she will find the best whitening option for you.
+Dr. French examines the gum and tooth structures to see if there are any underlying problems, such as gum disease or dental infections.
+These will need to be treated before any whitening solution can be applied.

-Even if you have deep stains that are resistant to teeth whitening treatment, our office can help brighten your smile.
+Even if you have deep stains resistant to teeth whitening treatment, our office has other options to help brighten your smile.
 Porcelain veneers and tooth bonding treatments cover the tooth enamel and can change the color of the teeth.
 Veneers are shells of porcelain ceramic that adhere to the front of teeth.
 Dental bonding uses a biocompatible material that is molded onto the enamel.

 Teeth Whitening Treatment

 Teeth whitening treatment starts with Dr. French or a member of her team cleaning and polishing the teeth.
-This is done to ensure that the whitening treatment penetrates the enamel.
-Dr. French then protects the gums with a barrier for minimal sensitivity.
+This is done to ensure that the whitening treatment penetrates the enamel and that whitening is even.
+It will also ensure that Dr. French then protects the gums with a barrier for minimal sensitivity.

 She applies a whitening agent to the surface of your teeth.
-Once activated, the agent is left on the teeth for several minutes, then washed off.
+Once activated, the agent is left on the teeth for several minutes and washed off.
 This process is then repeated several times until we reach the desired results.
 We can also provide take-home whitening for gradual yet effective treatment.

 It is normal to experience some tooth sensitivity following your whitening treatment.
 Avoid cold or hot beverages, as this can exacerbate sensitivity.
 For at least 24 hours after your treatment, avoid highly pigmented beverages like tea, coffee, and wine.
 These can stain your enamel and erase your results.